advancepro/Restaurant_App_Project/README.md

     - The menu information
     - Ordering system
     - by increasing or decreasing the amount of how much to order.

+- - - Some additions
+* When pressign back:
+    - Asks press back again to exit

 * Libraries used are:
     - Glide